laerling/config/README.md

 This repo shall bundle as much config as possible.
 Currently it only works with Arch Linux systems.

-It assumes the disk has been partitioned and the `base` package group has been 	pacstrapped.
-Also, the hostname has to be set manually (write it to /etc/hostname).
+## Bootstrapping a fresh Arch Linux system

+For bootstrapping a fresh Arch Linux installation, read the [checklist](./checklist.md).
+It covers the whole process of installation, including holo and holograms, so you can ignore the 'Building' section below.

 ## Building

-On a blank system with just the 'base' group and the root user, just run `./bootstrap.sh`.
-After changing something, run `sudo make`.
-The changes are then being installed.
-This upgrades the whole system.
-If you want to only update the package databases, run `sudo make update`.
+After changing something, just run `make`.
+This builds the packages and updates pacmans package database.
+This is the same as running `make update`.
+To build and upgrade the whole system, run `make upgrade`.

-The following important targets are defined in the Makefile:
+The following relevant `make` targets exist: target | description
+-|-
-- `all`: Install holo and holo-build, make the config repository, and register it
-- `repo`: Build holodecks and holograms and put them into the repository
-- `holodecks`, `holograms`: Build holodecks and holograms, respectively
+`all` | Install holo and holo-build, make the config repository, and register it `repo` | Build holodecks and holograms and put them into the repository `holodecks`, `holograms` | Build holodecks and holograms, respectively

-The following dependency targets might be useful as well:
+The following dependency `make` targets might be useful as well: target | description
+-|-
-- `holo-repo_registration`: Register the `holo` repo in `/etc/pacman.conf` (contains holo and holo-build)
-- `config-repo_registration`: Register the `config` repo in `/etc/pacman.conf` (contains the holodecks and holograms)
-- `/usr/bin/holo-build`, `/usr/bin/holo`: Download signing keys and install `holo` and `holo-build`
+`holo-repo_registration` | Register the `holo` repo in `/etc/pacman.conf` (contains holo and holo-build) `config-repo_registration` | Register the `config` repo in `/etc/pacman.conf` (contains the holodecks and holograms) `/usr/bin/holo-build`, `/usr/bin/holo` | Download signing keys and install `holo` and `holo-build`

 ## holo conventions